-Blockchain is an exciting decentralized, distributed ledger technology that has been popularised by the Bitcoin global cryptocurrency.
+Blockchain is an exciting decentralized, distributed ledger technology with the potential to transform business efficiency, transaction security and transparency.
 Blockchain technology removes the reliance on a trusted third party to maintain a central ledger and whilst financial marketplaces have been the most widely used application at the time of writing, this is not the only type of transaction where it can improve business performance.
 Below lists the key benefits which will enable blockchain to potentially transform how business is done in the future:

 Faster transaction times: in the context of financial Services and banks transactions between banks can typically take days for clearing and may be reliant on when the banks are open for business.
 A blockchain transaction is distributed across the network in minutes and will be processed at any time throughout the day.

 Huge Cost saving for all industries: Maintaining multiple copies of the ledger across every node in the network means that the blockchain is better able to withstand attack.
 Even if one node was compromised by an attack, the blockchain would be maintained by every other node.
 In theory, this means that an attacker would need to take control of every node simultaneously in order to corrupt the ledger.